Animal Removal Raccoons

 • Make sure it is a rabbit.
 A deer will eat many of the same things rabbits eat.
 Twigs browsed by rabbits look neatly clipped but plants browsed by deer appear ragged and torn.

 • A well-built fence is probably the most effective way to protect your plants from rabbits.
-Two-foot high chicken wire supported by posts every six to eight feet is strong enough to keep rabbits out.
-Stake the bottom securely to the ground to prevent rabbits from pushing underneath it.
+Two-foot high chicken wire supported by posts every six to eight feet is strong enough to keep rabbits out.ย Stake the bottom securely to the ground to prevent rabbits from pushing underneath it.

 • Movable fence panels can protect the garden right after the first planting, when damage is likely to be most severe, and go in the shed, barn, or garage the rest of the year.

-• Commercial tree wraps or plastic tree guards can keep rabbits from nibbling bark.
+• Commercialย tree wraps or plastic tree guardsย can keep rabbits from nibbling bark.
 Cylinders of hardware cloth or poultry wire can work as well.
-These barriers should be as high as usual snow depth plus eighteen inches.
-Young trees and saplings are more vulnerable so focus on protecting them.
+These barriers should be as high as usual snow depth plus eighteen inches.ย Young trees and saplings are more vulnerable so focus on protecting them.

 • If necessary, chemical repellents can be used.
 Chemical repellents can protect small plots and individual plants.
 Just be careful not to use this on plants that people will eat.

 We at Southern Pest Control hope you found this information helpful.
 Whether it be pest control or animal removal, we at Southern Pest Control can help.
 We have been in the business for over 37 years serving the Gulf Coast Area.
-Please visit our website at www.southernpestcontrol.biz to meet our team and review all the services we offer.